jpedro/jpedro.github.io/postgres.md

 Another way to say it is: Postgres itself doesn't follow the Normal Forms.
 I get it.
-Normally this would be a trade between more space and saving one extra disk search (to hidrate Row IDs) but in write intensive applications, if the data is not immutable, this comes at a cost.
+Normally this would be a trade between more space and saving one extra disk search (to hidrate Row IDs) but in write intensive applications mutating data, this costs.

 MySQL doesn't suffer from this amplification as data is stored in the primary btree index and other indexes just hold the primary key value